Swiss-Polar-Institute/data-management-guidance/content/in_the_field.md

 #### Backing up or digitising your data

 Hand-written data should be digitised as soon as possible after data collection and at least once a day.
 A simple first backup can be done by photographing notes in case the unthinkable happens and the notebook is lost (keep the camera and notebook separately).
-Digitising hand-written notes in a structured manner such as in a spreadsheet, cannot be underestimated and this should be done as regularly as possible as well (at least daily).
+Digitising hand-written notes in a structured manner such as in a spreadsheet, cannot be underestimated and this should be done as regularly as possible (at least daily).
 This allows embellishment of any shorthand that has been used before it is forgotten, or any queries to be followed-up.
-In particular, when recording species, it is possible to follow up on missing identifications before key details are forgotten or lost.
+In particular, when recording species, it is possible to follow up on missing identifications before key details are forgotten.
 See the previous chapter about what to [prepare beforehand](#preparing-for-recording-data-by-hand) to save time in the field.

 If adding to a data file with new observations each day, using the date to denote different versions of the file is helpful e.g., ``project_datatype_observations_YYYYMMDD.csv``.
 This acts as an additional backup: if the last day's file is lost, at least only the latest data has been lost.